jeroeningen/advidi_test/README.md

 ```
 rspec
 ````
 Some test may fail when running the command 'rspec' and need to be runned standalone.
-At this moment the following test need to be runned standalone:
+At this moment the following test may need to be runned standalone:
 ```
-spec/requests/login_spec.rb:9
+spec/requests/login_spec.rb:14
+spec/lib/redis_raketask_spec.rb:14
 ```

 * The Rspec test displays all the queries, which gives a bad overview.
 This setting seems not to work: